wilsonzlin/minify-html/README.md

 ## Issues and contributions

-Contributions welcome!
+Pull requests and any contributions welcome!

-If hyperbuild did something unexpected, such as misunderstood some syntax, or incorrectly did/didn't do some minification, [raise an issue](https://github.com/wilsonzlin/hyperbuild/issues) with some relevant code that causes the issue.
+If hyperbuild did something unexpected, misunderstood some syntax, or incorrectly kept/removed some code, [raise an issue](https://github.com/wilsonzlin/hyperbuild/issues) with some relevant code that can be used to reproduce and investigate the issue.